cloudflare/utahfs/README.md

 Future Work
 -----------

-1. **Oblivious RAM (ORAM).**  ORAM would be used, along with local hardware, to hide the access pattern of data from the cloud storage provider as well, so the provider only sees the *amount* data is accessed. *(Access pattern: Which pieces of data are being accessed, and whether the access was a read or write.)*
-2. **Reliability strategies for the WAL.** Changes are buffered in a local Write-Ahead Log (WAL) before being sent to the cloud storage provider.
+1. **Reliability strategies for the WAL.** Changes are buffered in a local Write-Ahead Log (WAL) before being sent to the cloud storage provider.
 If the disk that the WAL is stored on fails, it could become very difficult to return the archive to a usable, partially-regressed state.